 Other releases of interest coming out this week:

 Vanya on 42nd Street (Criterion Collection, Blu-ray): This is one of those titles that I recognize by name, but I don’t actually know anything about.
 Extras include a new documentary and a 27 page book.

-Spiders (Kino Classic Edition): A big, early, action/adventure film and Fritz Lang's first big hit.
-The only picture I've ever seen by Lan is M, but that was more than enough to make me want to see his filmography.
+Spiders (Kino Studio Classics Edition): A big, early, action/adventure film and Fritz Lang’s first big hit.
+The only picture I’ve ever seen by Lang is M, but that was more than enough to make me want to see his filmography.

-That's it for this week, actually, there really wasn't a whole lot out there that peeked my interest.
+That’s it for this week, actually, there really wasn’t a whole lot out there that piqued my interest.